ColleagueRiley/Clipboard-Copy-Paste/README.md

 ```

 ### cocoa
-Cocoa uses [`NSPasteboardTypeString`](https://developer.apple.com/documentation/appkit/nspasteboardtypestring) for asking for a string data.
+Cocoa uses [`NSPasteboardTypeString`](https://developer.apple.com/documentation/appkit/nspasteboardtypestring) to ask for string data.
 You'll have to define this yourself if you're not using Objective-C.

 ```c
 NSPasteboardType const NSPasteboardTypeString = "public.utf8-plain-text";